VirusTotal/vt-cli/README.md

     malicious: 197
 ```

 Notice that the returned data usually follows a hierarchical structure, with some top-level fields that may contain subfields which in turn can contain their own subfields.
 In the example above `last_http_response_headers` has subfields `age`, `cache-control`, `content-length` and so on, while `total_votes` has `harmless` and `malicious`.
-For refering to a particular field within the hierarchy we can use a path, similarly to how we identify a file in our computers, but in this case we are going to use a dot character (.) as the separator for path components, instead of the slashes (or backslashes) used by most file systems.
+For referring to a particular field within the hierarchy we can use a path, similar to how we identify a file in our computers, but in this case, we are going to use a dot character (.) as the separator for path components, instead of the slashes (or backslashes) used by most file systems.
 The following ones are valid paths for our example structure:

 * `last_http_response_headers.age`
 * `total_votes.harmless`